-Effective Date: Effective for taxable years beginning after December 31, 1986 Description: Life insurance corporations may claim a tax credit for a portion of the cost of assessments paid to the life insurance company guaranty corporation in prior a.
-Empire Zone Tax Credits
+Effective Date: Effective for taxable years beginning after December 31, 1986 Description: Life insurance corporations may claim a tax credit for a portion of the cost of assessments paid to the life insurance company guaranty corporation in prior years.
+The maximum credit allowed to all life insurance companies for a particular year is limited to \$40 million or 40 percent of the total tax liability of all such companies.
+Taxpayers may carry forward the amount of unused credits.